 It’s as simple as that – boil 1/2 liter of water, let it cool until it has the right drinking temperature, and add the juice of a quarter to half a lemon (depends on taste, start with less and slowly move up to half a lemon a day.

 1. It helps you lose weight – Lemons are rich in pectin, fiber which decreases appetite.

 2. Improves digestion – Lemon juice helps the body discharge waste materials, by stimulating the liver to secrete acids important for digestion.

 3. Cleans the skin – Vitamin C reduces the pores and any skin imperfection.
 Lemon water cleans the toxins from the blood that affect the health of your skin.

 4. Improves the immune system – Thanks to the large amount of vitamin C, which is excellent in fighting colds.
-Lemons also contain potassium, which stimulates the brain, nerves and controls the blood pressure.
+Lemons also contain potassium, which stimulates the brain, and nerves and controls blood pressure.

 5. Reduces respiratory problems – Warm lemon water will help you stop coughing and breathe more easily, so it is especially beneficial for people with asthma and allergies.

 6. Balances pH – This fruit is one of the most alkaline foods.
 Drink some lemon water, in order to reduce the acidity in your body.
 Lemons contain citric acid, but it does not affect the acidity in your body.

 7. An excellent diuretic – Lemon accelerates the excretion of urine and thereby eliminates the toxins.
 The urinary tract is healthier when it is regularly cleaned.